fly-apps/postgres-ha/README.md

-# High Availability Postgres on Fly
+# High Availability Postgres on Fly.io

 This repo contains all the code and configuration necessary to run a [highly available Postgres cluster](https://fly.io/docs/reference/postgres/) in a Fly.io organization's private network.
 This source is packaged into [Docker images](https://hub.docker.com/r/flyio/postgres-ha/tags) which allow you to track and upgrade versions cleanly as new features are added.